Posted on Sunday, 22nd April 2012 by The Goon

 Diaby or Coq should replace Ramsey.
 He is absolutely knacked.
 If he plays at the Olympics, his progress next year will suffer further.

-• Stav Says:
+• Stav says:

 I suspect Benny or Gervinho will replace Theo, with The Ox coming on as an option in the 2nd half.
 I dont see the point of trying to play a central midfield player on the wings (Rambo, Diaby or Le Coq).